brootaylor/brootaylor-v3/src/_content/projects/ux-brighton.md

 ---
 title: UX Brighton
 # Populates the `meta description` for a page as well as the project landing page project-specific summary
-summary: Working with UX Brighton to enhance and optimise their user interface, overall website experience, developer experience, content management workflow, search and SEO.
+summary: Worked with UX Brighton to enhance and optimise their user interface, overall website experience, developer experience, content management workflow, search and SEO.
 # Populates the opening / `lead` text on a page
 lead:
-  - Working with UX Brighton to enhance and optimise their user interface, overall website experience, developer experience, content management workflow, search and <abbr title="Search Engine Optimisation.">SEO</abbr>.
+  - Worked with UX Brighton to enhance and optimise their user interface, overall website experience, developer experience, content management workflow, search and <abbr title="Search Engine Optimisation.">SEO</abbr>.

 # Social image details - (Is used by content sharing channels like Facebook, Twitter, WhatsApp, LinkedIn, RSS readers etc.)
 # ##########################################################################################################################